BrilworksarrowBlogarrowNews & Insights

 Benefits of AI-Assisted React Development

-Industry Trends: AI in React & Frontend Development
+Emerging Industry Trends: AI in React and Frontend Development

 Industry_Trends_AI_in_React_Frontend_Development 1752666969147

-1. A recent survey by Jellyfish (May 2025) found 90% of engineering teams now use AI in their workflows, up from 61% a year ago, and 48% use two or more tools
+A Jellyfish survey (May 2025) found 90% of engineering teams now use AI in their workflows, up from 61% a year earlier.
+Nearly half now use two or more tools, reporting 25–62% productivity improvements.

-3. According to Atlassian's 2025 DevEx report, 68% of developers say AI saves them at least 10 hours per week.
+According to Atlassian's 2025 DevEx report, 68% of developers save at least 10 hours weekly using AI.

 CTA_build_scalable_react_apps 1751462626062

-As a trusted and highly-rated web app development company in India, we provide staff augmentation and dedicated ReactJS development services for startups and mid-sized businesses to fill skill gaps instantly without the overhead of long hiring cycles.
-Connect with us to hire React JS developers, experts in AI-driven web app development.
+As a trusted web app development company in India, we provide staff augmentation and dedicated ReactJS development services for startups and mid-sized businesses, helping teams fill skill gaps efficiently.
+Connect with us to hire React JS developers experienced in AI-driven development.

 FAQ